Topological Dynamics and Correspondences in Composite Exceptional Rings: Introduction

-Recent advancements have extended beyond isolated second-order EPs (2EPs) to discover exotic structures like high-order EPs~\cite{Demange_2012,PhysRevA.93.013401,PhysRevA.100.062124,PhysRevA.101.033820,PhysRevA.101.063829,PhysRevLett.127.186601,PhysRevLett.127.186602,PhysRevLett.130.266901,doi:10.1126/sciadv.adi0732,PhysRevLett.131.100202}, exceptional lines~\cite{PhysRevLett.118.045701,Cerjan2019,PhysRevLett.127.196801,PhysRevLett.129.084301,doi:10.1073/pnas.2110018119,PhysRevLett.130.043803,Wu2024}, and exceptional nexus~\cite{doi:10.1126/science.abd8872,PhysRevLett.132.253401} leading to swallowtail catastrophe~\cite{Hu2023}, involving more complex coalescing eigenvalues and eigenstates.
-These exotic exceptional structures enrich the landscape of non-Hermitian physics~\cite{PhysRevX.9.041015,PhysRevLett.123.066405,Ding2022,Jia2023,Garmon2023} and provide deeper insights into the quantum mechanisms for open systems~\cite{XXYi_2001,Naghiloo2019,PhysRevA.100.062131,Hashemi2022}.
+Recent advancements have extended beyond isolated second-order EPs (2EPs) to discover exotic structures like high-order EPs~\cite{Demange_2012,PhysRevLett.127.186601,PhysRevLett.127.186602,PhysRevLett.130.266901,doi:10.1126/sciadv.adi0732,PhysRevLett.131.100202}, exceptional lines~\cite{PhysRevLett.118.045701,Cerjan2019,PhysRevLett.129.084301,doi:10.1073/pnas.2110018119,Wu2024}, and exceptional nexus~\cite{doi:10.1126/science.abd8872,PhysRevLett.132.253401} leading to swallowtail catastrophe~\cite{Hu2023}, involving more complex coalescing eigenvalues and eigenstates.
+These exotic exceptional structures enrich the landscape of non-Hermitian physics~\cite{RevModPhys.93.025002,Ding2022,PhysRevB.109.205142} and provide deeper insights into the quantum mechanisms for open systems~\cite{XXYi_2001,Naghiloo2019,Hashemi2022}.
 Of particular interest, building up a holistic framework governing their non-Hermitian topological phenomena about encirclement process can enhance our understanding of intriguing topological properties and may inspire more applications in non-Hermitian systems~\cite{PhysRevLett.117.107402,Hodaei2017,Zhou2023}.
-However, experimental investigations of these higher-order EP geometries remain challenging due to the complexity of constructing non-Hermitian Hamiltonians with intricate degrees of freedom and symmetry constraints in real quantum systems.
+However, {the encircling outcomes obtained around higher-order and multiple EPs are obscure and lacking in characterization.
+And the} experimental investigations of these higher-order EP geometries remain challenging due to the complexity of constructing non-Hermitian Hamiltonians with intricate degrees of freedom and symmetry constraints in real quantum systems.